Schedule Meeting

 ORDER BY year, month

-FETCH 1 ROW WITH TIES;
+FETCH FIRST 1 ROW WITH TIES;

 Loop over non-continuous, non-unique values